cloudant/nodejs-cloudant/README.md

 ### Advanced Configuration

-Besides the account and password options, you can add an optionsl `requestDefaults` value, which will initialize Request (the underlying HTTP library) as you need it.
+Besides the account and password options, you can add an optional `requestDefaults` value, which will initialize Request (the underlying HTTP library) as you need it.

 ~~~ js